j4w8n/supakit/README.md

 # Supakit
 A Supabase auth helper for SvelteKit.
-Relies on browser cookies.

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookie storage, for tighter security against XSS.
 This includes CSRF protection for the endpoints that Supakit creates.<sup>[1](#httponly-cookie-exception)</sup>